splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/0-panorama/07-exceptions.md

 title: "Errors and Exceptions"
 banner:
     content: |
         Advanced topic!
-You may skip this and return later...
+You may want to skip this and return later...
 ---

 In some cases our function and procedures only work when certain conditions are met.
 For example, a function that reads from a file may only succeed if the file is available, and accessible.
 To cater for these cases modern programming languages provide a mechanism called *exceptions*.
 This provides an alternate return option out of a function or procedure, but requires some new mechanisms within the calling function/procedure.